ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 > What must be done, I do — not by thy grace, but by mine own resolve.”*
 > — **Arnab, 2025**

+PLEASE READ THE FULL DOCUMENTATION FOR THE BETTER UNDERSTANDING OF THE PROJECT.
 ---

 ## What Is This?